How are sex toys made at Délices Défendus?

 Source: YouTube – https://www.youtube.com/watch?v=bbSvzD8g_S0

-The casting
+The pouring

-There are just a few little tips I'm going to give you, the goal is to AVOID BUBBLES (yes, again 😅)
+There are just a few little tips I'm going to give you, the goal is TO AVOID BUBBLES (yes, again 😅)

-WHAT COULD RE-CREATE AIR BUBBLES 😤
+THIS COULD RE-CREATE AIR BUBBLES 😤

 The end?